loafey/master-thesis/Thesis/5.0. Usage/main.typ

 )<fibbo-benchmarks>

-As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the two version written in C.
+As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.

-This can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and that
+This can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and its calling convention is heavier compared to System V#todo[source].
-#ln does a lot more functions calls compared to the C implementations, and its calling
-convention is heavier compared to System V#todo[source].

-#bigTodo[program]
-#bigTodo[program-c]
-#bigTodo[program-c-benchmark]
+Also worth to note that this is not the most performant implemention you can create in
+C. A version using looping and some basic memoization is much more performant.

+// #let haskellO0 = csv("benches/Haskell O0.csv")
+// #let haskellO2 = csv("benches/Haskell O2.csv")
+// #let fn2 = (
+//   ("Lithium", x => float(lithiumResults.at(calc.floor(x + 1)).at(3)) * m),
+//   ("Haskell O0", x => float(haskellO0.at(calc.floor(x + 1)).at(3)) * m),
+//   ("Haskell O2", x => float(haskellO2.at(calc.floor(x + 1)).at(3)) * m),
+// )
+// #figure(
+//   caption: [
+//     Benchmark comparing the average time needed to calculate the
+//     fibbonaci numbers 30 to 40 in the two different
+//     implementions.
+Each number was ran and timed 100 times.
+//     Time is measured in milliseconds.
+//     The Haskell version was compiled with GHC using O0 and O2.
+//   ],
+//   canvas({
+//     import draw: *

+//     // Set-up a thin axis style
+//     set-style(
+//       axes: (stroke: .2pt, tick: (stroke: .2pt)),
+//       legend: (stroke: none, orientation: ttb, item: (spacing: .3), scale: 40%),
+//     )

+//     plot.plot(
+//       size: (12, 8),
+//       x-tick-step: 1,
+//       y-tick-step: m,
+//       y-min: 0,
+//       y-max: m * 8,
+//       axis-style: "left",
+//       legend: "inner-north",
+//       {
+//         let domain = (30, 40)

+//         for (title, f) in fn2 {
+//           plot.add(f, domain: domain, label: title)
+//         }
+//       },
+//     )
+//   }),
+// )

+// As is to be expected, the Haskell version falls far behind both, but
+// as with the C version, this is not the most optional way to write fibbonaci in Haskell,
+// nor is it the best benchmark as it is a heavier language relying upon an entire runtime.
+// It is presented here as an interesting sidenote, nothing more.